happytomatoe/udacity-capstone-project/README.md

 </p>

 # Description
 In this project the goal is to build data warehouse tables that later can be used for EDA.
-So the datawehouse should be able to give an answer to questions like:
+The data warehouse should be able to give an answer to questions like:
 - Rating distribution
 - Show number of businesses by category